 With sentences it may be necessary to do slightly fewer than 25, as it’s important to not overburden yourself with too much information or else it becomes even more difficult to retain.

 Don’t worry if you feel stuck on where to practice immersing yourself in French before and after your trip.
 If you’re reading this now, you most likely have access to the internet—and the beauty of this nifty little modern technology is that you can use it to inundate yourself in French.

 An awesome tool to check out first is the online immersion platform at FluentU.
-You’ll find nothing but real-life situations, as FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 If you’re looking for a last-minute crash course in practical French, you may also want to consider ed2go’s Beginning Conversational French, which will walk you through the basics of communication in a French-speaking country.
 You’ll learn to deal with practical, everyday scenarios and handle yourself graciously in public, and you’ll get familiar with more useful sentences like the ones below.